botpress/botpress/docs/guide/docs/infrastructure/heroku.md

 ## Deploying with existing data

-If you have already built a bot and want to host it on Heroku, add your `data` folder in the same folder as the `Dockerfile`.
+If you have already built a chatbot and want to host it on Heroku, add your `data` folder in the same folder as the `Dockerfile`.
 The structure should look like this:

 ```bash
 my-new-bot